Zankhana1995/email-SPAM-HAM-filtering/README.md

 # email-SPAM-HAM-filtering
  A Python-based spam detector using the Naıve Bayes approach with numpy, pyplot etc. packages.
+Please refer a2.pdf for project description.
 # AI_project_2 (Team of 3)
 COMP 6721 Applied Artificial Intelligence (Winter 2020)

 List of all submitted files: